REASONABLE ACCOMMODATIONS PROCEDURES

 Notice - Accommodations for Disabilities due to PREGNANCY

-For employment related matters, requests for reasonable accommodations may be made to the unit Supervisor/Manager, Personnel Liaison, unit ADA Designee, or DHMH Equal Access Compliance Manager.
-For public program/service related matters, requests may be made to an employee of the public entity or the DHMH Equal Access Compliance Manager ("Desginated Party").
-(Note: requests may be made in writingor verbal.
-While DHMH encourages that the Request for Accommodation Form be completed and submitted by the requesting party for recordkeeping purposes, the law does not require the request be made in writing; the interactive process must begin once DHMH becomes aware of the request, written or verbal.)
+For employment related matters, requests for reasonable accommodations may be made to the unit Supervisor/Manager, Personnel Liaison, unit ADA Designee, or MDH Equal Access Compliance Manager.
+For public program/service related matters, requests may be made to an employee of the public entity or the MDH Equal Access Compliance Manager (Designated Party).
+(Note: requests may be made in writing or verbal.
+While MDH encourages that the Request for Accommodation Form be completed and submitted by the requesting party for recordkeeping purposes, the law does not require the request be made in writing; the interactive process must begin once MDH becomes aware of the request, written or verbal.)

 After all necessary documentation has been received from the employee or program participant, the designated party, and other applicable parties may meet to make determinations for the accommodation request.
-The medical documentation need not state the specific disability; however, the physical and/or mental limitation and need for the accommodation must be clear.
-The designated party should not request documentation that is unrelated to determining the limitation and the necessity for an accommodation (e.g., requesting entire medical records or asking the requesting party’s health care provider to reveal limitations not related to the request.).
-In employment related matters, if medical documentation does not address specific concerns held by the employer regarding the employee’s condition to perform the essential functions of the job, the employee can be referred to the State Medical Director for a workability evaluation.
+The medical documentation should explain the disability and functional limitations.
+The medical documentation must also substantiate why the requested reasonable accommodation is needed.
+The designated party should not request documentation that is unrelated to determining the limitation and the necessity for an accommodation (e.g., requesting entire medical records or asking the requesting party’s health care provider to reveal limitations not related to the request).
+In employment related matters, if medical documentation does not address specific concerns held by the employer regarding the employee’s ability to perform the essential functions of the job, the employee should be asked to have their health care provider complete and return a task analysis.
+If the task analysis is not returned in a timely manner (e.g., within 14 days) or remains unclear, the employee may be referred to the State Medical Director for the completion of the task analysis.

 Parties may also file an external complaint with the Maryland Commission on Civil Rights, 6 St. Paul Street, Suite 900, Baltimore, Maryland 21202, 410-767-8600 (Phone), 410-333-1841 (Fax), within 180 days of the alleged violation or the Equal Employment Opportunity Commission, 10 South Howard Street, Baltimore, Maryland, 21202, 1-800-669-4000 (Phone), 410-962-4270 (Fax) within 300 days of the alleged violation.